-This hibiscus tea recipe is amazing on one of those hot days where you need something just quench that thirst.
-This tea not only tastes great but it also looks fantastic.
+This hibiscus tea recipe is amazing on one of those hot days where you need something to quench your thirst.
+This tea not only tastes great, but it also looks fantastic.

 You will find this recipe is very easy to quickly cook up and have ready for a lunch or dinner party.
 If you need it chilled fast, I would reduce the amount of water and add lots of ice cubes when you are done with cooking.

-If you want to see how to do this recipe, then be sure to check out the video above.
-I go through all the steps to getting this tea brewed, cooled and ready to drink.
-If you do like the video, please make sure you subscribe to us on YouTube.
+If you want to see how to make hibiscus tea, then be sure to check out the video below.
+I go through all the steps to getting this tea brewed, cooled, and ready to drink.
+Immediately beneath the video is the full written recipe.

 - 2 Tbsp dried hibiscus flowers

 - 3 thin slices of ginger

 - Add the water and sugar to a pot and bring to a light boil.

 - Stir until the sugar is dissolved and then turn off the heat.